 See the Main Attractions in Vatican City

-Here they are – the top attractions and best things to do in Vatican City.
+Here they are – the top attractions in Vatican City.

-One of the best places to see in Vatican City has to be this masterpiece by Michelangelo.
+The frescoes on the ceiling were painted by Michelangelo between 1508 and 1512.
 By the way, I once read a biography of Michelangelo and ever since then I have become fascinated by him.
 So, reading a biography might not be a bad way to prepare a bit for your Vatican City trip.

 It’s a good place for some quiet reflection and appreciation of truly fantastic art that must have been a pain in the neck to create.

 It’s true!
-There are two mummies in the Gregorian Egyptian Museum, along with other artifacts reflecting the art and architecture of the Egyptian peoples and other ancient Near East civilizations.
+There are two mummies in the Gregorian Egyptian Museum, along with other artifacts reflecting the art and architecture of the Egyptian peoples and another ancient Near East civilizations.